-What is it?
+What is marine planning?

-It follows a similar approach to terrestrial planning setting the direction for decision making at a local level to lead to efficient and sustainable use of marine resources.
+It follows a similar approach to terrestrial planning; setting the direction for decision making at a local level to lead to efficient and sustainable use of marine resources.

 Although recreational boating developments are likely to be relatively small scale, all operators and regulators in a marine area will be expected to work to the same plan, providing transparency and consistency in decision-making.
-It is therefore important that recreational boaters are aware of and understand the implications of new marine plans as they are developed around the UK.
+It is therefore important that recreational boaters are aware of, and understand, the implications of new marine plans as they are developed around the UK.

 Boaters should engage with the marine planning process in their area to ensure the importance and value of recreational boating is recognised.
 The RYA is working to ensure that no marine plan policies restrict boating or discourage the development of improved facilities and access.

 The RYA has, and will continue to, engage directly with the MMO on a national as well as a local basis in a coordinated manner to ensure recreational boating remains a key consideration.
 We will endeavour to keep members informed about how they can get involved, making good use of our Regional Committees as well as our e-newsletters.

 In England, the inshore and offshore waters have been split into 11 marine plan areas illustrated in the map above.
 Each area will have a marine plan with a 20 year view of activities, with the aim to review them every three years.
 A marine plan becomes a statutory consideration in all relevant planning decisions once it is published for public consultation1.